we-z/renovatepro/replit.md

 RenovatePro is a comprehensive SaaS platform that connects homeowners and property managers with trusted contractors for renovation projects.
 The platform features a professional landing page, subscription-based pricing tiers, and Stripe payment integration for secure transactions.

-## Recent Changes (2024-12-21)
+## Recent Changes (2025-01-12)

-- ✓ Created professional landing page with hero, features, pricing, and testimonials sections
+- ✓ Enhanced landing page with comprehensive hover animations and visual effects
-- ✓ Integrated Stripe API for subscription payments with three pricing tiers (Basic $29, Pro $79, Enterprise $199)
-- ✓ Updated database schema to include subscription fields (stripeCustomerId, stripeSubscriptionId, subscriptionStatus, subscriptionPlan)
-- ✓ Restructured routing: Landing page at `/`, app functionality at `/app/*`, subscription page at `/subscribe`
-- ✓ Added subscription gating system to control access based on user plans
-- ✓ Implemented clean, trustworthy design with professional UI components
+- ✓ Added smooth transitions, scale effects, and gradient animations throughout all sections
+- ✓ Implemented advanced CSS animations: fadeInUp, fadeInRight, bounceSubtle, and shimmer effects
+- ✓ Enhanced navigation with backdrop blur, rotating logos, and animated underlines
+- ✓ Upgraded hero section with floating background elements and interactive text effects
+- ✓ Improved features section with 3D hover transforms and gradient overlays
+- ✓ Enhanced pricing cards with dynamic scaling, shadow effects, and animated features
+- ✓ Added beautiful CTA section with gradient backgrounds and pulsing elements
+- ✓ Upgraded footer with interactive hover states and smooth transitions
+- ✓ Added glass morphism effects and pulse animations for premium visual appeal

 ## User Preferences